-Garuda Linux gives the user tons of desktop environments including, KDE, GNOME, Xfce, Cinnamon, Deepin, i3wm, and more.
-All of them are designed very impressively.
+Garuda Linux gives the user tons of desktop environments, including KDE, GNOME, Xfce, Cinnamon, Deepin, i3wm, etc. All of them are designed very impressively.

-- Use of Btrfs as the only file system, utilizing the filesystem’s snapshot capability.
+- Use Btrfs as the only file system, utilizing the filesystem’s snapshot capability.

-- Comes with a beautiful and customizable look and offered nine unique desktop environments.
+- It has a beautiful and customizable look and offers nine unique desktop environments.

 - All Garuda Linux editions are bloated with software.

-- Needs a lot of RAM – minimum is 4GB, for most Linux distributions it’s 2GB or less.
+- It needs a lot of RAM – the minimum is 4GB; for most Linux distributions, it’s 2GB or less.